-It is now over fifty years since Virginia Apgar created the scoring system that led to an increased focus on babies in their critical first moments (Apgar 1953).
+It is now more than sixty five years since Virginia Apgar created the scoring system that led to an increased focus on babies in their critical first moments (Apgar 1953).
 It led to her being honoured on a postal stamp and posthumously inducted into the US Women’s Hall of Fame.
-Perhaps more importantly, she is continually honoured by the many parents who want to know three things about their babies; sex, weight and APGARs, which sometimes get compared in the same way that, sixteen years later, they will compare GCSE results.
+Perhaps more importantly, she is continually honoured by the many parents who want to know three things about their babies; sex, weight and Apgars, which sometimes get compared in the same way that, sixteen years later, they will compare GCSE results.

 I must admit I had assumed that Dr Apgar herself had devised the appearance-pulse-grimace-activity-respiration bit so that we remembered her name, but she was clearly more humble than that: someone else created the mnemonic later.
 How handy, then, that her name had the same number of letters as the things needing to be scored; anyone else wanting to be similarly remembered should make sure they match the number of items in any tool to the number of letters in their name!

-Given this, and the fact that the original aim of focusing attendants on the baby’s condition has been more than achieved, is the APGAR score flexible enough to accommodate our growing knowledge around birth?
+Given this, and the fact that the original aim of focusing attendants on the baby’s condition has been more than achieved, is the Apgar score flexible enough to accommodate our growing knowledge around birth?
 The most obvious example with which to illustrate this question is that of babies born in water.
-In her waterbirth workshops, Lucyann Ashdown talks about waterbirth being ‘less stimulating physiologically’ (personal correspondence 2005), and midwives often discuss the fact that babies born in water don’t often get a one-minute APGAR of more than 8 or 9.
+In her waterbirth workshops, Lucyann Ashdown talks about waterbirth being ‘less stimulating physiologically’ (personal correspondence 2005), and midwives often discuss the fact that babies born in water don’t often get a one-minute Apgar of more than 8 or 9.
 They may be happy, but tend not to struggle or cry, which may reduce their score.
-Does the fact that the “G” of APGAR stand for grimace relate to an assumption that babies are often highly stimulated and sometimes cross at birth?
+Does the fact that the “G” of Apgar stand for grimace relate to an assumption that babies are often highly stimulated and sometimes cross at birth?
 Does this in turn reflect the context of the age in which the tool was developed; a context which might no longer be relevant today?
+Find out about the ‘Aqua Apgar’ here.

 Apgar V. A proposal for a new method of evaluation of the newborn infant.
 Curr Res Anesth Analg 1953;32:260-67.